Data Governor Introduction to Immuta

 User Admins: Another type of System Administrator is the User Admin, who is able to manage the permissions, attributes, and groups that attach to each user.
 Permissions are only managed locally within Immuta, but groups and attributes can be managed locally or derived from user management frameworks such as LDAP or Active Directory that are external to Immuta.
 By default, Admins can subscribe to data sources; however, this setting can be disabled in the Immuta Configuration, removing the Admin's ability to create or subscribe to data sources.
 Additionally, users can be an Admin and Governor simultaneously by default, but this setting can also be changed in the Configuration Builder, rendering the Admin and Governor roles mutually exclusive.

-The Governance page allows Data Governors to run Immuta Reports; manage Global Policies, tags, and purposes; and configure project settings.
+The Governance page allows Data Governors to run Immuta Reports, manage tags and purposes, and configure project settings.
 Each of the tabs on the Governance page is described below.

 Governors can create tags or import external tags that Data Owners can then apply to projects, data sources, and data source columns.